 First steps towards a VPN

-After its establishment, it didn’t take long for the internet to connect the world.
-The 1990s saw a rapid expansion of the internet beyond academic and research circles.
 With more businesses and a growing number of people using the internet, the first concerns over the safety of online communication appeared.
-These apprehensions led to establishing a way to secure an internet connection – an IP-layer encryption, which became the first step towards a modern VPN.
+These apprehensions led to the establishment of a way to secure internet connections — IP-layer encryption, which became the first step toward the development of the modern VPN.

 SWIPE: The first VPN modality

-Software IP Encryption Protocol (SWIPE) was an early attempt to provide end-to-end encryption for IP traffic between the devices.
+The Software IP Encryption Protocol (SWIPE) was an early attempt to provide end-to-end encryption for IP traffic between devices.
 Using SWIPE, scientists from AT&T Bell Laboratories managed to encapsulate an entire IPv4 packet, encrypt it, and place it inside another IPv4 packet, which was then sent to its endpoint.

 IPsec: The first standard suite for IP encryption

-IPsec was a game changer in the process of securing an internet connection.
-It was the first standardized cryptographic protocol suite that provided end-to-end security at the IP layer.
 Its main purpose was to authenticate and encrypt each IP packet in data traffic so that it would reach its end point safely.
-Securing the network on an IP layer meant that IPsec could secure almost all types of traffic that run over IP without being restricted by any applications or protocols.
+Securing the network on the IP layer meant that IPsec could secure almost all types of traffic that run over IP without being restricted by any applications or protocols.

 IPsec encrypts the entire original IP packet and encapsulates it within a new IP packet, which is sent over the internet to the desired end.
 IPsec also verifies the identity of two communicating parties, adding another layer of security.

-Once established, IPsec was paired with IPv4 for increased security connecting over the internet.
+Once established, IPsec was paired with IPv4 for increased security when connecting over the internet.
 Later, IPsec became an inherent part of the new generation of IP protocols, including IPv6.

 PPTP